LucasDelfino92/morrowindsharp/setup.md

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MGE%20XE%20In-game%20272.png)

-Apart from the recommended settings (as seen on the image), there are a couple of options you should look out for.

-**Options**
-- Checking **Disable MGE in-game** will disable all advanced graphics settings, including MGE XE's water shader.
-Recommended for vanilla graphics purists.

-**Morrowind engine settings**
-- You may be tempted to enable **High detail actor shadows (buggy)**.
+> ⚠️ You may be tempted to enable **High detail actor shadows (buggy)**.
 As the name says, they are buggy and can be very taxing on your framerate.
 I don't recommend them.

 ### Config tab